Who are you searching for?

 A Place for Mom doesn’t partner with standalone nursing homes, but we do partner with 66 assisted living and memory care facilities within a 10-mile radius of downtown Minneapolis.
 Our guide will explain what you and your family may anticipate from these senior care communities, how to pay for them, and what rules govern them in Minneapolis.
 We’ll also discuss what Minneapolis as a city has to offer.

-Recent reviews of Nursing Homes in Minneapolis, MN
+Types of care available in Minneapolis, MN

 They are friendly and helpful.
 I don't know about the food, even the basics seem like very poor execution.
 No flavor and overly salty, it even looks unappetizing.
 The activities never seem to change, just adding a little variety would be nice so that it appeals to a broader audience such as visits to museums or local libraries or historical places, etc.